MeeBoo001/contrastive_lianhuanhua/README.md

 python 2-fine-tuning.py
 ```

+Note: If you do not have enough GPU resources to fine-tune the model,
+you can skip this step.

 3. Extract features from the model:
 ```bash
 python 3-feature_extract.py
 ```
+Note: If no fine-tuned model is found, the script will use a ResNet18 model
+pretrained on [ImageNet](https://image-net.org/) to extract visual features.

 4. Cluster extracted features for analysis:
 ```bash